MULTI ACADEMY TRUST

-An Audit and Finance sub-committee has been established by the Directors and comprises four Directors; David Gasgoine (Chair), Debra Bryant, Pat Triggs and Kajetan Wandowicz with Executive Head Teacher Robert Lane (Accounting Officer) and Academy Business Manager Rachel Barfoot (Chief Finance Officer) and Accounts Manager, Jane Millington in an advisory capacity.
+An Audit and Finance sub-committee has been established by the Directors and comprises four Directors; David Gascoigne (Chair), Debra Bryant, Pat Triggs and Kajetan Wandowicz with Executive Head Teacher, Robert Lane (Accounting Officer), Academy Business Manager, Rachel Barfoot (Chief Finance Officer) and Accounts Manager, Jane Millington in an advisory capacity.

-Its role is to: monitor financial systems, policies and procedures; devise and monitor Key Performance Indicators; prepare and monitor budgets and the use of funding streams; monitor investments; manage financial risks; review and scrutinise the Management Accounts; identify connected party issues; review, check details of and award contracts; monitor procurement processes and that value for money is being obtained; scrutinise and support the Executive Head Teacher to deliver his role as Accounting Officer and Business Manager to deliver her role as Responsible Officer and ensure that that the Academy is operating in accordance with the Funding Agreement, Academies Financial Handbook, Companies House and Charity Commission requirements.
+Its role is to: monitor financial systems, policies and procedures; devise and monitor Key Performance Indicators; prepare and monitor budgets and the use of funding streams; monitor investments; manage financial risks; review and scrutinise the Management Accounts; identify connected party issues; review, check details of and award contracts; monitor procurement processes and that value for money is being obtained; scrutinise and support the Executive Head Teacher to deliver his role as Accounting Officer and Assurance Officer David Gascoigne to ensure that that the Academy is operating in accordance with the Funding Agreement, Academies Financial Handbook, Companies House and Charity Commission requirements.

-The Directors and members of the Local Governing Body and sub-committees and other connected parties are required by the Department of Education to declare and publish relevant business and pecuniary interests.
+The Members, Directors and other connected parties are required by the Department of Education to declare and publish relevant business and pecuniary interests.
 The declared pecuniary interests are as follows:

 Jeremy Woods - The Security Institute, British Institute of Facilities Management, ASIS Uk

-The following external appointments have been made by the Board as follows:
+The following external appointments have been made by the Board of Directors as follows: